ytyulkinaxway/axway-open-docs/content/en/docs/central/secure_api_jwt.md

 ### Generate a key pair

 This script creates an RSA key pair.
 The private component must be kept secret and is used for signing authentication tokens.
-The public component is added to the application in AMPLIFY Central.
-The public key is converted to a JWK and AMPLIFY Central uses it to validate the authentication tokens.
+The public component is added to the application in Amplify Central.
+The public key is converted to a JWK and Amplify Central uses it to validate the authentication tokens.

 ```bash
 #!/usr/bin/env bash